Ningappa2020/Dummy/README.md

 # Dummy
-This is my 1st readme!
+This is my 1st git repo !
+Author - Ningappa